ejams1/starfield-modding-guide/README.md

 # starfield-modding-guide
 Tips/guidance for modding Starfield; mostly a reference for myself.
+Make sure you check footnotes for additional info, and I welcome any suggestions or corrections as issues or PRs!

 See my current load order and mod list [on Load Order Library here](https://loadorderlibrary.com/lists/a-better-starfield#modlist.txt).

-Make sure you check footnotes for additional info, and I welcome any suggestions or corrections as issues or PRs!
+> [!IMPORTANT]
+> I have not heavily tested this mod list or load order and it likely needs to be tweaked so please only use it as a reference.

 ## Setup